Hidden Inventory Costs: Why Your Cash is Stuck in Dead Stock

 The ₹10 Lakh Monthly Drain You Don't See

-The Shocking Reality of Inventory Carrying Costs
+The Hidden Reality of Inventory Carrying Costs

 Components of Carrying Costs